mbeniamino/aperi/README.md

 Rules are checked in order.
 The first matching rule will be used.

-The `extra` directory contains a sample configuration file to be copied in `~/.config` and modified as needed;
+The `extra` directory contains a sample configuration file to be copied to `~/.config/aperi/config` and modified as needed;

 ## Compilation instructions